-Chances are state Sen. Bob

-Archuleta has heard most of them.
-The

-Los Angeles County Democrat has a

-bill advancing through the Legislature

-that would allow Californians to

-"salvage" recently deceased wildlife

-from the sides of the state's roads and

-highways.
-The eyebrow-raising (and

-for the squeamish, stomach-churning)

-effort has been the butt of "many jokes

-here in the Capitol and even in my

-own hometown" of Pico Rivera, he

-acknowledged.

-But jokes aside, he insisted, "This bill is dealing with very serious issues."
+Chances are state Sen. Bob Archuleta has heard most of them.
+A Los Angeles County Democrat, he has a bill advancing through the Legislature that would by Ben Christopher allow Californians to "salvage" recently deceased wildlife from the sides of the state's roads and highways.
+The eyebrow-raising (and for the squeamish, stomach-churning) effort has been the butt of "many jokes here in the Capitol and even in he acknowledged.
+But jokes aside, he insists, "this bill is dealing with very serious issues."